How physical therapy can help with your shoulder pain

 Body aches and pains are a common part of life, especially as we age.
 However as common as they may be, that doesn’t mean you have to live the rest of your life in pain.

 One option to deal with aches and pains is physical therapy.
 St. Joseph’s/Candler has five outpatient rehabilitation centers that offer physical, occupational and speech therapy.

-At Candler Hospital, one of the more common conditions physical therapists treat is shoulder impingement syndrome, also known as swimmer’s shoulder, says William Seiter, PT, DPT, physical therapist at Candler Outpatient Rehabilitation Center.
+One of the more common conditions physical therapists treat is shoulder impingement syndrome, also known as swimmer’s shoulder.

 The shoulder is made up of several joints combined with tendons and muscles surrounding the collarbone, shoulder blade and humerus (upper arm bone) that allow for a great range of motion in your arm.
-Shoulder impingement syndrome occurs when the muscle and tissues in the shoulder get irritated due to repetitive, overhead motion, Seiter says.
+Shoulder impingement syndrome occurs when the muscle and tissues in the shoulder get irritated due to repetitive, overhead motion.

 More than 200,000 cases of shoulder impingement syndrome are reported in the United States each year, according to the American Academy of Orthopedic Surgeons.
-Seiter recently read a study that suggests one in three people will have a shoulder impingement in their lifetime, with 20 percent of those being symptomatic.
+One recent study suggests one in three people will have a shoulder impingement in their lifetime, with 20 percent of those being symptomatic.

 Symptoms of shoulder impingement syndrome include: